-Public health restrictions put in place to reduce the impact of the global COVID-19 pandemic, as well as measures voluntarily undertaken by patients, physicians, hospitals and medical clinics, have reduced our revenue growth and make it difficult to grow our Korlym business.
+Public health restrictions and measures voluntarily undertaken by patients, physicians, hospitals and health clinics to reduce the impact of COVID-19 reduced our revenue growth and made it difficult to grow our Korlym business.

-The pandemic's impact on the pace of our clinical development programs has been variable.
-Some of our trials of indications not considered immediately life-threatening, such as Cushing's syndrome, have experienced slower enrollment.
-In addition, some clinical sites have reduced the frequency with which physicians see study participants.
-Our trials in patients with immediately life-threatening diseases, such as our Phase 2 trial in women with platinum-resistant ovarian cancer, have not encountered delays.
+The pandemic's impact on our clinical development programs was variable.
+Some of our trials of indications not considered immediately lifethreatening, such as Cushing's syndrome, experienced slower enrollment and difficulty retaining patients.
+In addition, some clinical sites reduced the frequency with which physicians were able to examine study participants.
+Trials in patients with immediately life-threatening diseases, such as our Phase 2 trial in women with platinum-resistant ovarian cancer, did not encounter delays.